Okanagan Centre for Innovation

 2016 - Kelowna, BC

-Meiklejohn Architects provided full architectural services for the design of the new 105,000sf innovative office building.
-Envisioned to be mixed-use civic and technology hub the project houses retail units, a co-working space, and a shared presentation theatre on the ground floor.
-Multi-purpose and City/Province incubator and start-up offices on the second, and technology sector offices on the upper 4 floors while also providing a large shared roof deck.
-Access to all the various building elements is facilitated through a central atrium which creates a 7 storey interconnected space tied to all levels by way of a dramatic feature stair.
-The project is adjacent to the downtown Kelowna library branch and offers direct connections to that facility on the lower 2 floors.
+Meiklejohn Architects provided full architectural services for the design of the new 105,000 sq. ft.
+Okanagan Centre for Innovation.
+Envisioned to be a mixed-use civic and technology hub, the facility houses retail units, a co-working space, and a shared presentation theatre on the ground floor.
+A City/Province incubator and start-up offices occupy the second floor, while the upper four levels are dedicated to technology sector offices and a large shared roof deck.

 Project Data